nextstrain/nextclade/docs/user/migration-v3.md

 Please use `--input-pathogen-json` instead of the removed flags.
 If you need to migrate the files to the new format, then please follow the migration steps in the new

-## 6. Some CLI arguments for output files are removed
+## 6. Some output files are removed

+The dedicated output files for error and for insertions are removed from all parts of Nextclade.

 The arguments `--output-errors` and `--output-insertions` have been removed in favor of `--output-csv` and `--output-tsv`.

+When `--output-all` argument is used, the files `nextclade.errors.csv` and `nextclade.insertions.csv` are no longer produced.

+The argument `--output-selection` no longer accepts values `errors` and `insertions`.

+In Nextclade Web, The `nextclade.errors.csv` and `nextclade.insertions.csv` files are removed and no longer appear in the "Export" dialog, nor they are included into the `nextclade.zip` archive of all outputs.

 ##### Migration paths:

-Please use `--output-csv` (for semicolon-separated table) and `--output-tsv` (for tab-separated table) arguments instead.
-These tables contain all the columns from the output insertions table (`--output-insertions`) as well as from the output errors table (`--output-errors`), plus more.
+If you rely on `nextclade.errors.csv` and `nextclade.insertions.csv` files, then use `nextclade.tsv` or `nextclade.csv` instead.
+These files include the same columns as `nextclade.errors.csv` and `nextclade.insertions.csv`.

+In Nextclade CLI, if you use `--output-insertions` or `--output-errors` Please use `--output-tsv` (for tab-separated table) or `--output-csv` (for semicolon-separated table) arguments instead.
+If you use `--output-selection` argument, then remove values `errors` and `insertions` from it.

+In Nextclade Web, if you use `nextclade.errors.csv` and `nextclade.insertions.csv` file, then use `nextclade.tsv` or `nextclade.csv`  instead.

 ## 7. Genome annotation CLI argument is renamed

-The argument `--input-gene-map` renamed to `--input-annotation`
+The argument `--input-gene-map` renamed to `--input-annotation`.

 ##### Migration paths: